rackerlabs/developer.rackspace.com/src/site_source/_posts/2015-02-28-cloud-servers-reboot-info.md

 reboot windows on a per-region basis beginning Monday March 2 and running through Saturday March 7.
-To discover the time ranges during which your affected servers will be rebooted, your control panel will contain this information for whichever region is currently visible.
+To discover the time ranges during which your affected servers will be rebooted, your control panel will contain the information for whichever region is currently visible.
 Alternatively, you can run our [`cs-reboot-info`](https://github.com/rackerlabs/cs-reboot-info) tool to discover the reboot windows of servers across all regions at once.